 No Standard Insurance Coverage

 EDP coverage goes by several names.
-Examples are Computer Coverage, and Data Processing Coverage.
+Examples are Computer Coverage and Data Processing Coverage.
 EDP insurance can be written by itself, or added to a property or package policy via a separate form or endorsement.

 EDP policies vary widely.
 Some insurers utilize a preprinted EDP form published by AAIS (a rating organization similar to ISO).
 Many others use forms they have developed themselves.
 Here are some questions to ask when shopping for an EPD coverage:

 - What types of equipment and accessories are covered by the policy?

 - What perils are covered?
 Which ones are excluded?

-- Is hardware, data and software covered for damage caused by viruses and hacking?
+- Are hardware, data, and software covered for damage caused by viruses and hacking?

 - How is the value of damaged property calculated?